ShervilG/birthday-buddy-backend/README.md

 # Welcome To Birthday Buddy Backend
+## Overview
+This backend application is for finding and connecting with users online who have shared their birthday details.
+An automatic Google Calendar invite will be triggered for all the user's friends on their birthday eve.

 ## Here are the simple setup instructions
 - Clone this repository in your machine.